renatoppuccini/fargate/README.md

 service/eks-sample-linux-service created
 ```
 # Deploy ACM
-In order to deploy ACM pods to manage/monitor the EKS cluster, it is needed to create nodePool or a fargateProfile for ACM. one or the other works, it does need to be both.
+In order to deploy ACM pods to manage/monitor the EKS cluster with Fargate, it is needed to create nodePool or a fargateProfile.
+One or the other works, it does need to be both.

-## Creating NodePools:
+## AWS documentation on how to create NodePools:
 https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html

 ## Creating Fargate Profile with 2 namespaces via the AWS Web Console: